AppyDange/carelink_case_study/README.md

 Hi! 👋
 This repository contains a complete **Digital Transformation Strategy** case study for **CareLink**, a real-time seizure detection & family escalation platform designed for vulnerable adolescents living away from home.

-The project was created as part of **HCI 544 – Digital Transformation Strategy** at Arizona State University and includes:
+The project was created as part of **HCI 544 – IT for Healthcare Innovation** at Arizona State University and includes:

 - Problem framing & unmet clinical need
 - Digital health solution design (CareLink)